I am interested in a particular topic and would like more information:

 Can I have more/less than 4 students?
 Can my team be made up of people other than students?

-Each team must include 3-5 matriculated Georgetown graduate students.
-Enrollment in the class is only open to matriculated Georgetown students.
+Each team must include 3-5 matriculated Georgetown graduate students or DC Consortium graduate engineering students.

 ** If you are not a student but are interested in providing technical advice to a team, email Chris Taylor at firstname.lastname@example.org letting him now which of the specific problems you are best suited to advise on, your company, position, LinkedIn profile, and contact info.